-Cornwall's Magic Garden Of Eden Celebrations
+Cornwall's Magic Garden of Eden Celebrations

 The Largest Greenhouse in the World

-The Strength of the Garden of Eden in Cornwall
+The Strength of Cornwall's Garden of Eden

 A Garden of Eden stands strong and beautiful in southwestern Cornwall UK.
 Places like this keep the Earth alive and the associated science is magical.Alight at night, the installation looks like a successful outpost on Jupiter.

 This is the land of Stonehenge, which offers plenty of science and mysteries, as well a land of many large gardens.
 People even bake in the gardens and you will see some of their wares below.

 Gardens are beautiful and healthy as well -- As humans and animals expel CO2 during daylight hours, many plants absorb that greenhouse gas and expel oxygen at night.
 That is a good balance, but the world could use more plants.

 Wildlife is attracted to gardens - a good friend of mine enjoys a variety of plant life that attracts butterflies, robins, wrens, sparrows, blue jays, squirrels, and many others in sun and shade.
 Without trees and smaller plants, much wildlife loses habitats and food.